Tameness from Large Cardinal Axioms: Introduction

 In addition to tameness, we introduce and consider a dual locality property that we call \emph{type shortness}.
 This property is defined explicitly in Section \ref{tametssection}, but briefly says that if two types of long, infinite sequences indexed by the same set differ, then there is a short subsequence where they already differ.
 Comparing this with tameness, we are replacing the condition on the domain of the type with a condition on the index of the type realizers.
 Type shortness and tameness together give a strong locality condition for wether a mapping can be extended to a $K$-embedding or an automorphism of the monster model.
 We discuss this in depth in Section 3.
 Additionally, the combination of these properties can be used to obtain a new notion of nonforking that can be seen as an AEC analogue of coheir.
 This is done in \cite{shorttamedep}.

 We now outline the paper.
 Section 2 provides the AEC definitions and preliminaries that are necessary for this paper.
 The only nonstandard item is that Galois types are allowed to be infinite in length (Definition \ref{galtype}) and Defintion \ref{essbelow} of ``essentially below,'' which captures exactly which AECs our results holds for.
 Section 3 gives the various definitions of tameness and type shortness.
 The main results of this paper are in Sections 4, 5, and 6.
 Each of these sections assumes a different large cardinal axiom and uses a different technique to prove various levels of type shortness and tameness: Section 4 uses the ultrafilter definition of a strongly compact cardinal, Section 5 uses the elementary embedding definition of a measurable cardinal, and Section 6 uses the indescribability definition of a weakly compact cardinal.
 Section 7 combines the results from this paper with the papers mentioned in the introduction.
-This contains Theorem \ref{shelahcatconj}, the consistency of Shelah's Categoricity Conjecture.
+This contains Theorem \ref{shelahcatconj}, the consistency of Shelah's Eventual Categoricity Conjecture for Successors.
 Finally, Section 8 poses some new questions, especially in the area of the large cardinal strength of different universal tameness properties.

 This paper was written while working on a Ph.D. under the direction of Rami Grossberg at Carnegie Mellon University and I would like to thank Professor Grossberg for his guidance and assistance in my research in general and in this work specifically.
-I would also like to thank James Cummings, Ernest Schimmerling, and Spencer Unger for their discussions about the set theory and algebra involved in this paper, John Baldwin for reading an early version of this paper and pointing out an omission in Theorem \ref{bigresult}, and my wife Emily Boney for her support.
+I would also like to thank James Cummings, Ernest Schimmerling, and Spencer Unger for their discussions about the set theory and algebra involved in this paper; John Baldwin for reading an early version of this paper and pointing out an omission in Theorem \ref{bigresult}; the referee for many helpful comments; and my wife Emily Boney for her support.
+After circulating a preprint, Shelah pointed us to his preprint \cite{sh932}, which contains similar ideas and proves some results independently.